-American Prairie Reserve furthers its mission to provide meaningful public access by building opportunities for education.
+American Prairie furthers its mission to provide meaningful public access by building opportunities for education.

-As a “living laboratory” for students of all ages, the Reserve offers a backdrop for learning that exposes visitors to the full diversity of ecological, cultural and historical elements unique to the northern Great Plains.
+As a “living laboratory” for students of all ages, American Prairie offers a backdrop for learning that exposes visitors to the full diversity of ecological, cultural and historical elements unique to the northern Great Plains.

 Over the last decade, we’ve partnered with other organizations to create rich learning experiences for a wide variety of visitors, including state and national educational groups, local school children and our neighbors in surrounding communities, volunteers and conservation professionals from around the world, and students at advanced levels of education who are looking to conduct research.